aadium/nlp-model/README.md

 - Overfitting detection and mitigation
 - Scientific computing with NumPy and pandas

-## Requirements

-- Python 3.x
-- NumPy
-- pandas
-- scikit-learn
-- matplotlib
-- Jupyter Notebook

 ## Notes

-- The model uses binary bag-of-words features (word presence, not frequency)
+- The NLP model uses binary bag-of-words features (word presence, not frequency)
 - Numerical stability is ensured through probability clipping in the objective function
 - The visualization helps identify convergence and overfitting patterns
 - This is an educational implementation built to understand logistic regression's inner functioning